publicthepenguin/majorsOS/README.md

 Welcome to majorsOS!

-majorsOS is a linux-kernal based distro themed off of the sexy Jonathan Majors.
+majorsOS is a linux-kernel based distro themed off of the sexy Jonathan Majors.
 Currently in production with a working beta build.